-Under the CAT Funding Model, "[t]he Operating Committee will establish one or more fees (each a 'Historical CAT Assessment') to be payable by Industry Members with regard to CAT costs previously paid by the Participants ('Past CAT Costs')."10 In establishing a Historical CAT Assessment, the Operating Committee will determine a "Historical Recovery Period" and
+Under the CAT Funding Model, "[t]he Operating Committee will establish one or more fees (each a 'Historical CAT Assessment') to be payable by Industry Members with regard to CAT costs previously paid by the Participants ('Past CAT Costs')."
+In establishing a Historical CAT Assessment, the Operating Committee will determine a "Historical Recovery Period" and calculate a "Historical Fee Rate" for that Historical Recovery Period.
+Then, for each month in which a Historical CAT Assessment is in effect, each CEBB and CEBS would be required to pay

-7 Section 11.1(b) of the CAT NMS Plan.
+Section 11.1(b) of the CAT NMS Plan.